Skip to main content

 2. Be specific — Clear, specific questions get better answers

-3. Scope when needed — Use file_names to focus on specific documents for faster, more accurate responses
+3. Scope when needed — Use file_ids or file_names to focus on specific documents for faster, more accurate responses

 4. Use structured output for integration — Provide output_schema to get JSON you can reliably parse in code